A General Theory of Liquidity Provisioning for Prediction Markets: Recovering and extending protocols from decentralized finance

 In Table~\ref{tab:buckets}, we use the above general liability vector to state the liability vectors for Uniswap V3, as well as new bucketing protocols where we use $G(\p)=p_1\log p_1+p_2\log p_2$ from LMSR and $S_g(p,y) = -(p-y)^2$ of the Brier scoring rule as the base ``shapes.''
-We give detailed workings for the LMSR bucketing protocol in Appendix~\ref{sec:bucket_lmsr}.
+We defer detailed workings for the LMSR bucketing protocol to Appendix~\ref{sec:bucket_lmsr}.